My biological mother

 This time I think I’m going to leave that crack open and start writing what memories I still have…

-1. Amy Ellerman says:
+1. Amy Ellerman Avatar

 It’s hard–and brave–to look inside those cracks.
 It’s even harder–and more courageous–to share what you find there.
 Signed, a fellow patcher.

-2. Sally says:
+2. Sally Avatar

 While being hard as Amy mentioned, I do believe writing down your memories will help you to process.
 Happy writing.

-3. Fran Mc says:
+3. Fran Mc Avatar

 Oh wow.
 You have opened a door to memories.
 I agree, a courageous act but it sounds as if you are ready.
 You have sympathetic readers/listeners here.